SayakMukhopadhyay/rpi-k8s-cluster/docs/MANUAL.md

                 nameservers:
                     addresses: [8.8.8.8,8.8.4.4,1.1.1.1,1.0.0.1]
     ```
     The above turns off DHCP.
 That means we need to manually configure what gateway and nameservers to use, as this was earlier provided by the DHCP server.
 The `addresses` clause is not only setting the static IP but also setting the subnet mask.
 The `gateway` is taken from the router properties.
 The `nameservers` are from Google and Cloudflare.
-Finally fo `sudo netplan apply` to commit these changes.
+Finally do `sudo netplan apply` to commit these changes.

 4. Finally we will update the `etc/hosts` file so that the FQDNs are resolved properly when called from cluster to cluster.
 Add the following to the file in each cluster
     ```